 Big City with Small City Costs

 When you think of Nebraska, you probably picture acre after acre of farmland and cattle, but that’s not the case in Omaha.
-With a population of nearly 500,000, it’s actually one of the 50 largest cities in America!
-Despite its size, Omaha maintains a low cost of living and affordable housing—the median home price is $139,800 and median monthly rent is $819—which makes it one of the most affordable U.S. cities to live in!
+With a population of nearly 500,000, it’s actually one of the 50 biggest cities in America!
+Despite its size, Omaha maintains a low cost of living and affordable housing—the median home price is $139,800 and median monthly rent is $819—which makes it one of the most affordable U.S cities to live in!

 Business Is Booming